 It “feels great to get Danny back home.
 It’s worth the effort, worth everything we did,” said Richardson, a former governor of New Mexico and past ambassador to the United Nations who helped negotiate the release through his foundation.

 Fenster’s mother described the ordeal as a “nightmare” and the family expressed relief that it was over.

 It “feels great, he’s safe, that’s all we want,” his father, Buddy, said.

-Fenster has been in detention since he was arrested at Yangon International Airport on May 24.
+Fenster had been in detention since his arrest at Yangon International Airport on May 24.

 A native of the Detroit area, Fenster has a master’s degree in creative writing from Wayne State University and worked for a newspaper in Louisiana before moving to Southeast Asia, according to Deadline Detroit, a news website to which he occasionally contributed.

-His brother, Bryan Fenster, has said he was particularly interested in the plight of people from the Muslim Rohingya minority, hundreds of thousands of whom fled Myanmar during a brutal counterinsurgency campaign by the army in 2017.
+His older brother, Bryan, said he was particularly interested in the plight of people from the Muslim Rohingya minority, hundreds of thousands of whom fled Myanmar during a brutal counterinsurgency campaign by the army in 2017.

 The generals in Myanmar “were convinced that it wasn’t worth it to hang on to Danny,” U.S. Rep. Andy Levin of Michigan, who represents the Fenster family in Congress, told Detroit radio station WWJ.
 “If they kept him and anything really happened to him, we would never forget it.
 We would never forgive them.”

 Associated Press writer Colleen Long in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.